 Passing of time makes a lot of products redundant.
 Christmas trees are mostly sold during the Christmas season.
 It applies for most festive seasons so if the product is delayed in transit, it may lose its importance and value due to which a seller will have to store it for a long period which may result in it becoming old fashioned and irrelevant.

-Practices That Can Help Sellers Reduce RTO Costs
+Practices That Can Help Sellers for RTO Reduction

 Store Inventory Near High Traffic Order Placement Locations: It will not only help a seller in saving shipment charges but also to reduce RTO costs as distances to fulfill orders will decrease.
 Covering less distance is also effective in terms of limiting product damage.